pravega/pravega/documentation/src/docs/controller-service.md

 the value by querying zookeeper every time.
 So we have introduced an in-memory cache that each stream store maintains.
 It caches retrieved metadata per stream so that there is maximum one copy of the data per stream in the cache.
-We have two in-memory caches – a) a cache of multiple stream objects in the store, b) cache properties of a stream in the stream object.
+There are two in-memory caches: a) a cache of multiple stream objects in the store, b) cache properties of a stream in the stream object.